 Neurocysticercosis is a common infection of the brain.
 It is caused by the larvae of the pork tapeworm that migrate to the brain and form an enclosed sac around themselves (called a cyst).
 Seizures are the most common symptoms, although some people may present with headache, vomiting, or other symptoms of brain swelling.

-This review investigated the usefulness of antiepileptic drugs (AEDs) in preventing seizures in people who did not have seizures but presented with headache or brain oedema.
-We also examined the usefulness of the AEDS in people with neurocysticercosis with epilepsy in terms of choice of drug, dosage, duration of treatment, cost, side effects and the quality of life.
+This review investigated the usefulness of antiepileptic drugs (AEDs) in preventing seizures in people who did not have seizures to start with, but presented with these other symptoms.
+We also examined the usefulness of AEDs in people with epilepsy due to neurocysticercosis, in terms of choice of drug, dosage, duration of treatment, side effects, and the quality of life.

 To assess the effects (benefits and harms) of AEDs for the primary and secondary prevention of seizures in people with neurocysticercosis.